AGE-WELL Emerging Entrepreneur Award in Technology and Aging

 The AGE-WELL Emerging Entrepreneur Award supports the development of emerging entrepreneurs to create and grow an innovative start-up with potential social and economic impact in Canada.
 The innovation must address one of AGE-WELL’s 8 Challenge Areas to shape the future of technology and aging research in Canada.

-This $25,000 award is designed to give a new entrepreneur the financial resources to focus on making their ideas a viable business.
+This $50,000 award is designed to give a new entrepreneur the financial resources to focus on making their ideas viable and rapidly deployable in service to our stakeholders.

 Award Value and Term